-If you plan to be in a clinical research study, you or your care coordinator should contact Member Services.
+You do need to tell us before you start participating in a clinical research study.
+If you plan to be in a clinical research study, you or your care coordinator should contact Member Services to let us know you will be in a clinical trial.